ocaml/opam/master_changes.md

 ## Tree
   * Fix `--dev` option, force dev dependencies when option is given [#5687 @rjbou - fix #5675]
+  * Fix `--no-switch` option, instead of emptying switch from it installed packages, load a virtual switch at the beginning when `--no-switch` is given [#5687 @rjbou - fix #5675]

 ## Exec